Last Update: January 2022

 Recently, the IRS announced that the United States had signed a so-called competent authority arrangement (“CAA”) with the United Kingdom in furtherance of a previously signed intergovernmental agreement (“IGA”), an agreement which is designed to promote the implementation of the FATCA law requiring financial institutions (mainly banks and investment houses) outside the U.S. to report information on financial accounts held by their U.S. customers to the IRS.

 The CAA with the U.K., along with a simultaneously signed CAA with the Australia, are the very first of their kind.
 These arrangements contain specific provisions regarding exchange of information protocols.
 For example, under the arrangements, financial institutions and host country tax authorities are required to utilize the International Data Exchange Service (IDES) to exchange FATCA data with the IRS.

 These latest developments further signify that efforts by the U.S. to combat offshore tax evasion are being met with support and cooperation by the U.K. as well as other jurisdictions.
+In time, FATCA will make the world a significantly smaller place in the eyes of the IRS.
 We believe this will lead to a further surge in tax compliance efforts by U.S. expats.

 If you are a U.S. expat living in the U.K., it is essential that you remain compliant with your continuing U.S. tax obligations.
 Our experts at Expat Tax Professionals are available to help you understand your U.S. tax filing requirements and to assist you with all of your U.S. tax compliance needs.